Sponsored content

 Crater Lake National Park, Oregon, USA

-Home to craggy cliffs, sandy beaches, and dense coniferous forests, Oregon is an incredibly beautiful state…but nowhere is more impressive than Crater Lake National Park.
+Home to craggy cliffs, sandy beaches, and dense coniferous forests, the state of Oregon is beautiful…but nowhere is more impressive than Crater Lake National Park.
 The lake itself lies inside the collapsed summit of a now-dormant volcano, and the water is an astonishing sapphire blue.
 It’s the deepest and clearest lake in the country, and the waters are some of the purest in the world.

 7. Hawaiʻi Volcanoes National Park, Hawaii, USA